 The World’s Largest Buffalo, Jamestown, ND.
 One of the sites featured in the feature documentary World’s Largest. © Amy C. Elliott

 At the heart of the film is the continual returning to Soap Lake, Washington: a town that was once attracting customers from their miraculous soapy lake but that is now the poorest town in their county.
-A local proposes that they build the world’s largest lava lamp to stir interest in the town and bring visitors in.
+A local proposes that they build a new Washington roadside attraction, the world’s largest lava lamp, to stir interest in the town and bring visitors in.
 It’s a controversial plan that creates supporters and opponents.
 And after years of battling, a promising donation, and finally county support, the town still was struggling to make that dream happen.
 But the continuing question is, even if the town succeeds in creating this lava lamp, will the lava lamp attract people and be enough to bring the town back on its feet?

 Towards the end of the film the filmmakers took on a question: do you think anyone would come just to see this world’s largest thing?
 The resounding answer seemed to be no. For someone like me, a road tripper obsessed with visiting any and all of these roadside attractions, yeah, yes, I do go.
 But, in reality, never for just one thing as I always have several stops planned.
 And I also have to admit that I am guilty of the pop out visiting, never really staying in a town for more than a few pictures.